gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 ## Simulation

-The KiCad schematic editor (EESchema) supports **SPICE simulation using the [ngspice](http://ngspice.sourceforge.net/) SPICE engine**.
+The KiCad schematic editor (EESchema) supports **mixed-signal SPICE simulation using the [ngspice](http://ngspice.sourceforge.net/) SPICE engine**.
 Unfortunately, the simulation feature of KiCad is not very well documented.
 Your best bet is to start with one of the working examples provided by KiCad, and learn from there (see below).

 KiCad comes with example simulation circuits located at `<KiCad installation dir>/share/kicad/demos/simulation/`.
 In this directory there is the following simulation schematic example directories: